 Battling a sore throat can be extremely uncomfortable.
 It can also be difficult to tell whether you’re fighting a virus or dealing with a case of strep throat.
 Kelsey Redmond, ARNP, UnityPoint Health, explains the signs and symptoms of each, as well as the best treatment plan – including when you might need to make a trip to the doctor.

 Strep Throat Symptoms

-"The biggest similarities between a sore throat and strep throat are discomfort at rest and when swallowing," Casey says.
-"When telling the difference between a sore throat from strep, keep in mind strep throat is often times not preceded by the typical other symptoms that go along with a viral sore throat.
-If a patient has symptoms of congestion, post nasal drip and cough and then complains of sore throat, this would indicate a possible viral upper respiratory tract infection.
-With strep, the sore throat is usually the first symptom we typically see."
+"When trying to tell the difference between a sore throat and strep throat, keep in mind strep throat is not often preceded by other symptoms that go along with a sore throat,” Redmond says.
+“If someone has symptoms of congestion, postnasal drip and cough and then complains of sore throat, that would indicate a possible viral infection.
+With strep, the sore throat is usually the first symptom."

-Sore Throat Treatment
+Viral Sore Throat vs. Strep Throat Treatment

-Sore Throats Causes
+Sore Throat Causes

 comments powered by